ErwinJr2/ErwinJr2/docs/OneDSchrodinger.rst

 OneDQuantum.OneDSchrodinger module
 ==================================

-This module contains OneDSchrodinger functions, a Python interface of 1DSchrodinger.c
+This module contains OneDSchrodinger functions.
+It is a Python interface of 1DSchrodinger.c

 .. automodule:: OneDQuantum.OneDSchrodinger
    :members: